sourcegraph/handbook/content/product-engineering/engineering/distribution/github_enterprise_testing_instance.md

 # GitHub Enterprise testing instance

-Our GitHub Enterprise instance (used for testing) is available at https://ghe.sgdev.org.
+Our GitHub Enterprise (GHE) instance (used for testing) is available at https://ghe.sgdev.org.

 ## Workaround for Cloudflare, HSTS, and TLS detection problem